BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

-Lego Brick RCX2 IR Programmer Version 1
+Lego Brick RCX 2.0 IR Programmer Version 1
 ================

-Arduino based RCX2 Programmer to be used with lejosfirmdl.exe as a substitute for the Lego IR Tower.
+Arduino based RCX 2.0 Programmer to be used with lejosfirmdl.exe as a substitute for the Lego IR Tower.
 Incredible simple hardware design with zero soldering.
-Made to upload HaikuVM and LeJOS firmware and programs.
+Made to upload HaikuVM and LeJOS firmware and programs to the RCX 2.0.

 Part list:
 * Arduino (I have a Yun)